IchiruTake/xyops/docs/governance.md

 #### Maintainers
 - Have commit access and release authority.
 - Review pull requests for technical soundness, style, and security.
-- Ensure that all merged code remains under the MIT License.
+- Ensure that all merged code remains under the BSD 3-Clause License.

 #### Contributors
 - Submit patches, bug reports, and documentation improvements.